LazyDeveloperr/LazyPrincess/README.md

 ## Thanks to
  - Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for helping us in this journey ❤
- - Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for adding A.1 feature.❤
- - Thanks to OpenAi ❤- `ith love from @LazyDeveloperr`
  - Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for adding `file renaming feature` 🎉
  - Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for keeping this `super premium repo` for `free` ❤
  - Thanks To Dan For His Awesome [Library](https://github.com/pyrogram/pyrogram)